Page cover

 How do Circles coordinate?

-Each Circle decides how it wants to stay connected.
-Some set up a dedicated channel for their city in the Logos Discord, while others prefer to organise on apps like Signal, Telegram, or Status.
-The important thing is that the group agrees on a platform that works best for them event planning and updates are shared there, along with progress on projects.
-Longer form winnable issue work and updates happen on the Logos Forum.
+The Circle can organise on apps like Signal, Telegram, or Status - the important thing is the group agrees on a platform that works best for them.
+Here you can share event planning and updates, along with progress on projects.

 Last updated